 Students will be asked to form teams of 4-5 individuals prior to the start of the second session of the class to prepare a class presentation on a pre-specified topic.
 Presentations will start at week 6 and last until the end of the module.
 Your team project includes a final report which should be turned in electronically on or before the last day of week 9.
-Each team should choose one of the following topics:
+Each team should choose a target firm for the following topic: